Mr. Brain

 Mr. Brain is a Japanese television drama broadcast by TBS from 23 May to 11 July 2009.

 Synopsis

-Ryusuke Tsukumo is a quirky, yet brilliant neuroscientist working for the National Research Institute of Police Science.
-Wielding a unique perspective and psychology, Tsukumo tackles the nation's most baffling crimes and scandals, going head-to-head with the most brilliant and twisted criminal minds.
-But his eccentricities and poor social timing can also aggravate people and circumstances, further complicating matters.
+Ryusuke Tsukumo is a quirky and a brilliant neuroscientist working for the National Research Institute of Police Science.
+Tsukumo tackles the nation's most baffling crimes and scandals, going head-to-head with the most brilliant and twisted criminal minds.
+But his eccentricities and poor social timing also aggravates people and circumstances, further complicating matters.